 Superintendent Larry Nyland is looking to recruit new members for the district’s African American Male Scholars Advisory Committee to the Superintendent (AAMSAC) for the 2015-2016 and 2016-2017 school years.
 The AAMSAC was formed to advise the superintendent on how the district can better and more effectively serve African American students achieve academic success and develop socio-emotionally.
 The committee meets two times a month and includes parents, guardians, community members, teachers, staff, and City of Seattle representatives.
 The nomination deadline for recruits is Friday, February 6, 2016.
-Contact Director of School Family Partnerships and Equity & Race Relations, Bernardo Ruiz, to nominate a [email protected]
+Contact Director of School Family Partnerships and Equity & Race Relations, Bernardo Ruiz, to nominate a candidate at email@example.com.

 RePurpose Network is currently looking for 6 to 8 Seattle area schools to sign up for their Spring trail of their business-to-school furniture donation marketplace.
 You’ll be able to save money by choosing from a selection of gently used 21st century office furniture for your current refurbishment projects.
 Ideally, you’ll want furniture for spaces like libraries, study or breakout areas, to help increase productivity and space utilization.
 Once chosen, your furniture will be sent to your school, or to a selected distribution center.
 For more information, see these fliers: Schools Trial and Educator Overview.
 Sign-up is schedule end mid-February.